zynthian/zynthian-web2/pages/03.engines/03._engine-list/01.engine-zynaddsubfx/02._engine/engine.md

   + Subtractive Synthesis for creating variable bandwidth harmonics from filtered white noise
   + PAD synthesis for creating beautiful pads and other instruments
 + Powerful waveform generator with up to 128 sine/non-sine harmonics
-+ A variety of filters including analogue modeled filters, formant filters, and state variable filters.
++ A variety of filters including analogue modelled filters, formant filters, and state variable filters.
 + Envelopes can have ADSR (or ASR, etc..) modes or can be free modes (with any shape)
 + Internal Effects: Reverb, Echo, Chorus/Flange, Phasing, Wave-shaping, Equalizing, Dynamic Filtering with flexible signal routing
 + Instruments can be organized in kits, which allows you to make drum kits or layered instruments; this makes possible to use more than one instrument for a single part.
 It is possible to choose what items from the kit should be processed by the Part's effects.
 + Randomness settings to create subtle differences in each sound to help create that familiar analogue warmth.
 + Microtonal capabilities with any scale, up to 128 notes per octave, and key mapping
-+ Extensive MIDI/Audio driver support including JACK, ALSA, OSS, and PortAudio
-+ A built-in Virtual Keyboard which can be used even if you don't have a physical midi keyboard
 + The graphical user interface can be completely disabled if the user need so
-+ Session Management Support via LASH/NSM
-+ Plugin Support via DSSI/LV2/VST
 + Over 1100 high quality instruments included [/column]